nfstream/nfstream/docs/source/index.rst

   :height: 122
   :align: right

-**nfstream** is a Python package providing fast, flexible, and expressive data structures designed to make working with "online" or "offline" network data both easy and intuitive.
+**nfstream** is a Python package providing fast, flexible, and expressive data structures designed to make working with **online** or **offline** network data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, **real world** network data analysis in Python.
 Additionally, it has the broader goal of becoming **a common network data processing framework for researchers** providing data reproducibility across experiments.